20 Areas of Improvement for Employees

 While accepting and applying helpful feedback takes practice, it can also help people make better decisions and improve performance.

-Ways to improve feedback acceptance: Practice listening and ask questions about how you can improve, maintain a calm attitude and facial expression, practice a “matter-of-fact” mindset instead of feeling defeated or angry.
+Ways to improve feedback acceptance: Practice listening and ask questions about how you can improve, maintain a calm attitude and facial expression, and practice a “matter-of-fact” mindset instead of feeling defeated or angry.
 Thank the person who gives you the feedback, regardless of whether you agree with them.
 For example, "I appreciate you taking the time to give me some advice.”

 Ways to improve organization: Create a schedule each day that lists the things you need to do and in what order.
 Create a clean work environment to avoid losing documents or to-do lists in piles of paperwork.
 Use digital records and daily organizers to reduce the amount of paper to manage.
 Create electronic filing systems for all projects to quickly and easily access them when needed.